 While moral injuries are strongly linked to military service members due to the conditions of deployments or traumatic events, moral injuries are not limited to serving personnel and Veterans.

-Moral injury can also impact:
+Moral injury can also impact non-military professions such as:

 - Social workers